cogentcore/cogent/README.md

 * save current cursor position from last view to move cursor in textbuf, reactivate that when switching bufs.

-* textview rendering not taking into account bottom scrollbar
+* textview rendering not taking into account bottom scrollbar? logic is there.. should be working..

 * Need some way of selecting the tabs via keyboard -- maybe just go back to having it focus on tabs for panel nav keys, but it is nicer to go directly to the relevant panel.  but then need another key..

-* Find currently always starts at top and searches all open trees -- need to at least document that.
-Not sure that there is a much better way of doing it in terms of flexibly specifying what to search over..

-* C-c C-c coming up in the wrong window!
+* C-c C-c coming up in the wrong window!  still?

 * FileTree update new file not working